rwxrob/skilstak/docs/boost/faq.md

 * 100 GB Free HD

 This computer will be a reliable place from which to participate and onto which you will install a minimal Linux virtual machine.

+## What if I already have a tech job?

+People regularly comment that they have filled some gap or another by going through the content along with the rest of us.
+Plus, having veterans available to confirm and add to what Rob has to say is *always* valuable.
+In other words, we *welcome* as many experienced professionals as possible.

+By all means, please flex!
+But please seek to understand what the person with the question wants to accomplish before pushing your personal preference (aka "I use Arch, by the way.")
+Also, disagreement is generally okay but Rob asks that you first at least present his position (in his forum) before directly contracting it.
+This helps beginners avoid initial confusion that (eventually) comes from the normal, expected disagreements and opinions that occur in tech.
+We don't want to scare beginners away with a bunch of fights over operating system preferences, Linux distros, editors, coding languages, note-taking systems, business models, politics, and—god forbid—tabs versus spaces.